Spectral and Energy Efficiency Tradeoff for Pinching-Antenna Systems: Numerical Results

 \section{Numerical Results}

 In this section, numerical results are provided to illustrate the effectiveness of our proposed SE-EE tradeoff design of a PASS-assisted downlink system.
-Without loss of generality, we consider $M$=4 waveguides with a height of $h$=3 m.
-The other simulation parameters are set as follows: $D_y$=10 m, the noise power is $-90$ dBm, the minimum SINR of all users is set to 6 dB, $f_c$ is 28 GHz, $\Delta_{{\rm min}}=\lambda/2$, $n_{{\rm neff}}=1.4$, $P_f$=0.1 Watts, and $\chi$=0.1.
+Without loss of generality, we consider the waveguides are deployed at a height of $h$=3 m.
+Some of the other simulation parameters are set as follows: the noise power is $-90$ dBm\cite{xu2025rate}, the minimum SNR of all users is set to 6 dB, $f_c$ is 28 GHz, $\Delta_{{\rm min}}=\lambda/2$, $n_{{\rm neff}}=1.4$, and $\chi$=0.1.
 For PSO, we employ a swarm of 30 particles over 300 iterations, with inertia weight, penalty coefficient $\tau$, cognitive, and social parameters set to 0.7298, $10^4$, 1.4962 and 1.4962, respectively.
+Unless stated otherwise, the detailed simulation setup is given in Table \ref{table1}.